oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 * MQTT Brokers are Servers
 * OpenC2 Producers and Consumer are Clients

 ## 2.2 Default Topic Structure

 > **NOTE:** a brief Slack discussion on this proposed topic structure can be found [here](https://openc2-community.slack.com/archives/C5RF00U9Z/p1584121853014300).

 The MQTT topic structure below is used to exchange OpenC2 messages.
 The "oc2" prefix on the topic names segregates OpenC2-related topics from other topics that might exist on the same broker.
 Topic name components in brackets (e.g., `[actuator_profile]`) are placeholders for specific values that would be used in implementation.
-For example, a device that includes a Stateless Packet Filter AP would subscribe to `oc2/cmd/ap/slpf`.
-In addition, each Consumer subscribes to its own device-specific topic using a device identifier (annotated as `[device_id]`) that is known to the OpenC2 Producer(s) that can command that Consumer.
+For example, a device that implements the Stateless Packeting Filter AP would subscribe to `oc2/cmd/ap/slpf`.
+In addition, each Consumer subscribes to its own device-specific topic using a device identifier, annotated as `[device_id]`, that is known to the OpenC2 Producer(s) that can command that Consumer.
 The determination of device identifiers is beyond the scope of this specification.

+#### **Table DTS: Default Topic Structure**
 | Topic  | Purpose   | Producer | Consumer |
 |---|---|:---:|:---:|
 | `oc2/cmd/all`| Used to send OpenC2 commands to all devices connected to this MQTT fabric.  |  Pub | Sub   |